 Robert De Niro,

 Rock opera version of The Phantom of the Opera which also serves as a dark satire of the music business.
 Notorious record tycoon Swan has sold his soul to the devil for eternal youth and success - 20 years ago.
-Swan's current scheme is to steal the music from meek composer Winslow Leach to celebrate the opening of his rock palace, The Paradise.
-While trying to stop Swan, Leach becomes the victim of a freak accident that leaves him horribly disfigured.
+Swan's current scheme is to steal the music from meek and nerdy composer Winslow Leach to celebrate the opening of his rock palace, The Paradise.
+While trying to stop Swan, Leach was framed and convicted for drug dealing, and becomes the victim of a freak accident that leaves him horribly disfigured.
 He takes refuge in the cavernous Paradise, hiding his mangled face beneath an eerie mask and planning gruesome vengeance upon Swan - and everyone else who has hurt him.
 Written by

 Max Davison <RockyHexorcist2785>